streetsidesoftware/cspell/docs/types/cspell-types/interfaces/LanguageSetting.md

 • **languageId**: `string` \| `string`[]

 The language id.
-Ex: "typescript", "html", or "php".  "*" -- will match all languages
+Ex: "typescript", "html", or "php".  "*" -- will match all languages.

 #### Inherited from